 Encourage each family member to come up with a way to keep the pet’s memory alive in the household.
 Remind everyone that just because your faithful friend is no longer with you in the physical sense, his spirit and memory will never die.

-Therefore, each of you can make a craft to preserve his memory.
+Therefore, each of you can make or buy a craft to preserve his memory.
 The kids can work on making picture frames or holiday decorations featuring his or her photo.
 You can find a way to memorialize a beloved companion’s favorite bone or kitty bowl.
 Someone could even work on a pet loss poem to read at holidays or on particularly sad days.

 You can take a notebook or shoebox and fill it with memories.
 Each family member can contribute something to the memorial.
 Building a memorial like this together enables you to create a lasting tribute to your pet, which all of you can look at any time you miss him.